OpenWaterNetwork/IoT/docs/buildloragateway/gateway.md

 ### Lopy4 connections

-The Lopy4 card has 28 pins, among which are the power pins and a 3.3V output, their arrangement and their connection with the different peripherals are detailed below:
+The Lopy4 card has 28 pins, incluiding the power pins and a 3.3V output.
+The arrangement and connections with other peripherals are detailed below:

 -   P0: Rx P1: Tx.
-Comunicación UART con el FTDI Basic.
+UART communication with the FTDI Basic.
--   P2: Pin de Arranque, para actualizar el firmware.
+-   P2: Boot pin to update the firmware.
 -   P3: Tx P4: Rx.
-Comunicación UART con el SIM 800L.
+UART coomunication with the SIM 800L.
--   P8: Pin de Arranque para el SIM 800L.
+-   P8: Boot pin for SIM 800L.
 -   P9: SDA P10: SDL.
-Comunicación I2C con el RTC ds3231.
+I2C communication with the RTC ds3231.
--   P21: Pin de control de modo de funcionamieto.
+-   P21: Operating mode control pin.
--   P22: Pin de lectura del nivel de tensión de Batería.
+-   P22: Battery voltage level reading pin.
--   P23: Pin de lectura de señal del sensor DHT22.
+-   P23: DHT22 sensor signal reading pin.

 | ![](img/Lopy4SCH.PNG) |
 |:--:|